Gifts Galore, Stocking Stuffers and More.

 a GLOBETREKKER STORY: I began hosting the TV travel series GlobeTrekker in 1994.
 Our first shoot was in Vietnam.
 We arrived in Ho Chi Minh City the same day that President Clinton lifted the US embargo on Vietnam.
 For the next 10 years I traveled off-the-beaten track to over 40 countries.
 Many of the small towns and rural villages were as yet unscathed by American culture.
 From 1994-1999 devices were not reliable and our small crew of 5 traveled unencumbered by the dictates of the London production office.
 No email, or mobile phone.
 We were out there making up the show as we went along, eating everything (though I drew the line at Guinea Pig) and meeting 100s of locals from all walks of life.
 Our budget was minimal.
 The hotels were far from cushy, and in Africa beer is cheaper than water so we drank a lot of beer.
 Yes, this was a dream job.

-Looking forward to meeting you on December 16th, Saturday.
+I do look forward to meeting you on Saturday December 22nd.